tobia88/C-Formating-for-VSCode/README.md

 # C-Formating-for-VSCode
-An json for auto formating omnisharp.json in new bracket style
+A json for a different omnisharp C# bracket style formating

 Which represent the code style below: